eternal-flame-AD/yume-pdq/README.md

 ## API Usage (and dihedral transformations)

+See [examples/end_to_end.rs](examples/end_to_end.rs) for an example of how to do end-to-end image matching.

+See [examples/vulkan.rs](examples/vulkan.rs) for an example of how to use the Vulkan backend for matching.

 The Rust API is fully generic over almost all possible parameters, so you don't need to remember constants or write these magic numbers in your code, you can just use type inference provided by generic_array and typenum crates.

 ```rust